karakelian/getting-started/README.md

         ssh.sandbox.csun.edu
         k200.ecs.csun.edu
         ```
+        Note that to access k200.ecs.csun.edu, you must first use the VPN or ssh into one of the other servers first.

 	This step will validated that your campus account is configured correctly.
 If you run into any problems, contact the heldesk@csun.edu immediately so that any problems can be fixed quickly.

         If you don't know your user id, you can look it up via the [Forgot User ID web page](https://auth.csun.edu/idm/forgot_uid)

-     1. Log into the VM (virtual machine) that has been created for you specifically for you, and create a create a working directory.
+     1. Log into the VM (virtual machine) that has been provisioned specifically for you, and create a working directory.
         ```
         <user-id>.csun.edu
         ```
         - Note that the hostname for your VM is your campus user-id
         - Also note that you need to first ssh into one of the three aforementioned shell servers first (or be on the VPN), and then ssh into your VM.
-        - If you run into any problems with this step, contact "Barrett, Yolanda" <yolanda.barrett@csun.edu> immediately so that any problems can be fixed quickly.
+        - If you run into any problems with this step, contact ["Barrett, Yolanda"](mailto:yolanda.barrett@csun.edu) immediately so that any problems can be fixed quickly.

   1. Establish accounts with the following online resources.
 In many cases, you might have already establish such accounts.
      - https://slack.com : The communication tool for this class is Slack.